juanmagalhaes/dp-challenge/README.md

 ### Questions 7 - SegmentControl component

-- Run the dev server with `yarn start` to see the component being used in several diferent ways.
+- Run the dev server with `yarn start` to see the component being used in several different ways.
 - `src/questions/7` folder contains `SegmentControl` component usage examples.
 - `src/components/SegmentControl` folder contains all the implementation and test files.